Maloudiction/PokeFight/README.md

 # PokeFight
 (minigame on console)

-Hi ! here is a minigame created during summer 2021 It's supposed to be played by 2 players
+Hi ! here is a minigame created during summer 2021.
+It's supposed to be played by 2 players.
 The last one standing win !

 To play the game, just build the "PokeMain" file and you should be ready to go